-Definitions of Quest's job queues.
+Definitions of Quest's partitions/queues.

-|buyin||Allocation-specific (usually no limit)||Allocation-specific||The buyin queue is only available to those users with full access to Quest.
-When using the buyin queue, you must also specify the appropriate buyin allocation ID in your job submission script.
-The resources available and any limits on jobs are governed by the specific policies of the allocation.|
+|Allocation-specific||Using the allocation name as the partition name is only available to users with full access to Quest.
+The resources available and any limits on jobs are governed by the specific policies of the full-access allocation.

 If you need to run jobs longer than one week, contact Research Computing for a consultation.
 Some special accommodations can be made for jobs requiring the resources of up to a single node for a month or less.